Funkin-Imaginative/.github/profile/readme.md

 # Welcome
-This engine is inspired by Codename and Psych!
+This engine is inspired by Codename, Psych and a little bit of V-Slice!

+Like most fnf related engines, I use HaxeFlixel.
+Did I mention I coded most of this from scratch?

 There are things about both engines I love a lot, but there are some things I think feel off or wish they'd been done differently.
 So I decided to make my own engine!
 # Plans